This post may contain affiliate links. Read my disclosure policy.

 When many people hear of a hashbrown casserole, they may be thinking of what is often referred to as cheesy potatoes or funeral potatoes.
 Or else they are remembering a similar style dish served at Cracker Barrel.
 These are usually creamy casseroles with shredded potatoes, condensed soup, sour cream, and shredded cheese.

-That’s why this recipe works!
+We are keeping it simple and also making it without soup, so it’s a naturally gluten free hashbrown casserole too!
 All you have to do is mix together shredded potatoes, cheese, eggs, oil, and some simple seasonings, and bake.
 You still get that delicious cheesiness, but you also get the golden brown potatoes on the top and bottom, and lots of crispy edges, with a nice, soft interior.

 You only need to mix together a few simple ingredients.
 Grab a bag of shredded potatoes from the store because you probably already have all of the other ingredients to make this gluten free hashbrown casserole.